 There is an area called technical analysis, where it's considered that to study the price movement some indicators mathematically calculated on the basis of the price change history, and these may make it clear what you need to do at a particular time - buy, sell or do nothing.
 Such indicators are called technical indicators.

 That was a short version.
-I won't give you any trading advices or any tips about using these indicators - there is a risk of losing MONEY after all.
-But I will review different technical indicators because, firstly, I've dealt with them earlier and secondly, this is a good occasion to demonstrate complex graphics.
+I won't give you any trading advice or any tips about using these indicators - there is a risk of losing MONEY after all.
+But I will review different technical indicators because, firstly, I've dealt with them earlier, and secondly, this is a good occasion to demonstrate complex graphics.

 Let's continue the necessary educational program for those who somehow lacking this knowledge.

-Technical indicators usually don't use instantaneous price changes, but operate on so-called candles or bars.
-It is a kind of average price movements for a fixed period of time, e.g. five minutes.
+Technical indicators usually don't use instantaneous price changes but operate on so-called candles or bars.
+It is a kind of average price movement for a fixed period of time, e.g. five minutes.
 This time period is called compression.

 Each candle is characterized by four parameters.